StrongKey/relying-party-java/README.md

     asadmin deploy webauthntutorial.war
     ```

-    **NOTE: The default administrative username/password as set by the install script for the FIDO Server is _admin/adminadmin_.**

 7. Test that the servlet is running by executing the following Curl command and confirming that you get the API _Web Application Definition Language (WADL)_ file back in response.

     ```sh